-In Year 10, the curriculum for everyone includes English, Maths, Science, Faith and Ethics, and PE.
-You then get to choose within the EBacc pathway.
+In Year 10, the curriculum for everyone includes English, Maths, Science, Faith and Ethics, and core PE.
+All those on the Ebacc pathway will study a language (French or Spanish depending on your choice last year).
+You then get to choose an additional subject from the options below.

-You will have three choices: firstly you will choose a language, from French and Spanish secondly you will choose a humanity subject from History and Geography and thirdly you will choose one other subject from a wide range of GCSEs.
+You will have two choices: firstly you will choose a humanity subject from History and Geography and then you will also choose one other subject from a wide range of GCSEs.
 These choices will make sure you have a broad and balanced curriculum, which will allow you to progress onto sixth form studies and ultimately to university and higher level apprenticeships.

 Take the time to look through the details on the following pages, considering the subject content and assessment methods for each subject.
-In addition the Learning Pathways evening will be held on Thursday 25th January, between 6 and 9pm.
+In addition the Learning Pathways evening will be held on Thursday 24th January, between 6 and 8.30pm.
 There will be a talk at 6.30pm, and opportunities to speak to subject staff about the courses running in year 10.
 We hope that you and your parents will join us for this evening.
 If you have a specific ambition, you will be able to speak to sixth form staff and careers staff on the Learning Pathways evening, and throughout the term ahead.

 Finally you then need to make one choice from each column below.
-Very occasionally groups may be over subscribed so we ask students to select a reserve choice for the third choice.
-These choices will be submitted online by Friday 9th March.
+These choices must be submitted online by Friday 8th March.

-3

-Choice 1 Choice 2 Choice 3
+Humanities Subject Free Choice Subject

-French Geography Art & Design Geography
+Geography Art & Design Geography

-Spanish History Art & Design: Graphics History
+History Art & Design: Graphics History

 Business Studies Music

 Computer Science Physical Education

 Dance Product Design

-Drama Separate Science
+Drama

 Food Preparation and

 Nutrition